 Designed by Jean D. Crowther

-Download and stitch this attractive cross-stitch design of the Oklahoma City Oklahoma Temple.
+Download and stitch this attractive cross-stitch design of the Nauvoo Illinois Temple.
 The stitched design will be a treasured keepsake!

-This Oklahoma City, Oklahoma Temple cross-stitch pattern download contains the counted cross-stitch chart, two pages of detailed instructions, the color key, a colored rendering of the temple pattern, and a black & white outline of the temple.
-The design size of the temple is 108 x 59 squares.
-It is 108 x 68 squares if the name of the temple is included.
-The temple was originally dedicated on July 30, 2000, by President James E. Faust.
-It was the 95th temple in operation constructed by The Church of Jesus Christ of Latter-day Saints and the first temple built in the state of Oklahoma.
-The Oklahoma City Temple was the 30th temple to be built and dedicated using the same basic exterior design suggested by President Hinckley.
-In 2017, the temple was closed for approximately two years for extensive renovation.
-It was rededicated on May 19, 2019, by President Henry B. Eyring.
-During the years of 1989 through 2005, The Church of Jesus Christ of Latter-day Saints built 43 similar temples thus greatly extending the spread of temples throughout the world.
+This Nauvoo Illinois Temple downloadable cross-stitch pattern contains the counted cross-stitch chart, two pages of detailed instructions, the color key, a colored rendering of the temple pattern, and a black & white outline of the temple.
+The design size of the temple is 88 x 120 squares.
+It is 88 x 120 squares if the name of the temple is included.
+The temple was originally built in Nauvoo, Illinois with the cornerstone laid on April 6, 1841.
+It was dedicated on April 30, 1846, just as the Church members were forced by mobs to leave the city and their homes.
+It was completely destroyed by 1850.
+The temple was rebuilt on the original footprint with the original exterior design and was re-dedicated by President Gordon B. Hinckley on June 27, 2002.
+It is the 113th temple in operation constructed by The Church of Jesus Christ of Latter-day Saints today and the second temple in the state of Illinois.